Sustainable Finance Disclosure Regulation

 This are monitored using a system of 64 Principle Adverse Impact Indicators (PAIs), of which 18 are mandatory to report, and 46 are voluntary.
 The compulsory factors range from carbon emissions, fossil fuel exposure and waste levels (E) to gender diversity and due diligence over human rights (S) and a company’s record on exposure to corruption, bribery or other scandals (G).

-Having already introduced PAI reporting at the company level in 2021, Robeco expects to start reporting performance at the fund level from January 2023.
+Having already introduced PAI reporting at the company level in 2021, Robeco began reporting performance at the fund level in January 2023.
 Article 9 funds will address all the mandatory PAIs; Article 8 funds will report on actions taken to mitigate adverse impacts on an annual basis through regular fund reporting.